 Luckily, I’ve found some great holiday programs that some museums will be hosting throughout December.
 Whether you’re just a couple of weeks away from leaving the city or Philly is your home for the holidays, you can find something to spark your interest.

 We’ll start off with a classic.
-The great thing about the art museum is if you’re an 18-year-old freshman like me, it’s always free!
+The great thing about the art museum is if you’re an 18-year-old freshman, it’s always free!
 Once you’re over 18, it’s a discounted price of $14 with your student ID.
 Plus, Temple students can download the PEX Passport, and get in for only $5!
+They also offer pay-what-you-wish every first Sunday of the month and every Friday night from 5-8:45pm.

 So, what’s the museum got to offer besides its usual gigantic collection of art?